Myasthenia Gravis (MG) Plasma and Serum Samples

 Usually MG affects the voluntary muscles of the body, especially those that control the eyes, mouth, throat and limbs.

-The disease can strike anyone at any age, but is more frequently seen in young women (age 20 and 30) and men aged 50 and older.
+The disease can strike anyone at any age, but experts more frequently see it in young women (age 20 and 30) and men aged 50 and older.

 These muscles are responsible for functions involving breathing and moving parts of the body, including the arms and legs.

-In myasthenia gravis (MG) disease condition that causes the muscles tends to tire and weaken easily, because there is a problem with how the nerves stimulate the contraction of muscles.
+In myasthenia graves (MG) disease condition that causes the muscles tends to tire and weaken easily, because there is a problem with how the nerves stimulate the contraction of muscles.

-There is no known cure for myasthenia gravis (MG), but with current therapies, most cases of MG are not as “grave” as the name implies and can be managed.
+There is no known cure for myasthenia gravis (MG), but with current therapies, current therapies make most cases of MG not as “grave” as the name implies and allow for management.

 Available treatments can control symptoms and often allow patients to have a relatively high quality of life.
 Most individuals with the condition have a normal life expectancy.